sgago/algomon/readme.md

 - The number of internal nodes is # of leaf nodes - 1.
 - The total number of nodes is = 2 * leaf nodes - 1.

-### Binary search trees (BST)
+### Binary search trees
-BSTs are a special type of binary tree where all left descendents < node < all right descendents.
+Binary search trees (BSTs) are a special type of binary tree where all left descendants < node < all right descendants.
 ```
       8
      / \